 There are links to sample articles from Studio Potter – wonderful, intelligent provocative reading for a periodical that has all of our best interests at heart.

 The mission of the Center for Craft, Creativity & Design is to advance the understanding of craft by encouraging and supporting research, scholarship, and professional development.
 The Center’s programs strive to support the best examples of research and practice in the field.

 Founded in 2009, the original idea for the Trust came from an experienced potter – Lisa Hammond – who has a tradition of taking apprentices at her studio in London.
-Some of these apprentices have become well recognized potters in their own right.
+Some of these apprentices have become well-recognized potters in their own right.
 It takes years to train a studio potter.
-Unfortunately, many art colleges are finding it difficult to offer throwing in any meaningful way, so it is more important than ever for a student wishing to make functional and studio pots to have the opportunity of an apprenticeship with an experienced professional potter.
+Unfortunately, many art colleges are finding it difficult to offer pottery making in any meaningful way, so it is more important than ever for a student wishing to make functional and studio-pots to have the opportunity of an apprenticeship with an experienced professional potter.
 Adopt a Potter has a simple aim: to help in securing the future of studio potters.

 Ceramics is broadening out its dialogues with other fields through experimental practice and developments in critical theory.
 The relationship between ceramic artists and museum collections forms a key part of this development.
 This 3-year project will produce the first critical overview of the relationship between contemporary ceramics and curatorial practice in museum culture through artistic collaboration with specific collections and the publication of critical writing.

 “NEW online courses from 92Y’s renowned Ceramics Center.
 Join artists, designers, and art historians in real-time as they help you grow your craft, inspire and excite!
 Enjoy in the comfort of your own home, classroom or studio!
 Individual courses are affordably priced at $25, or get an even better value and don’t miss a thing with a series package for $140.”